-THE Subscribers Importers of English and French China and Queensware, respectfully inform its customers and other purchasers in the West, that by the Ship Byron from Liverpool, and other arrival he is in possession of his entire Spring and Summer Stock, comprising the largest supply of common QUEENSWARE ever imported into this State.
-Of Plates of different sizes, and cups and saucers, the most essential articles in this line in a new country, he has, on hand, viz.-3500 sets Cups and Saucers; 3000 do.
-Plates, together with every other description of ware wanted in either town or country;-he therefore repeats the assurance given to his customers, and all others who wish to become such, and who have hitherto experienced no little difficulty in obtaining common ware in quantities to supply the demand, that he is fully prepared to furnish such goods to any extent which they may find it to be their interest to keep, and at from 10 to 20 per cent, less than the customary prices.
+THE subscriber importers of English and French China and Quineware, respectively inform his customers and other purchasers in the West, that by the Ship Byron from Liverpool, and other arrival'd he is in possession of his entire Spring and different sizes, and cups and saucers, the most elegant articles in this line in a new country, he has in hand, viz.-3500 sets Cups and Saucers, 3000 do.
+Plates, together with every other description of ware wanted in either town or country;-he therefore requests the assurance given to his customers, and all others who wish to become such, and who have hitherto experienced no little difficulty in obtaining common ware in quantities to supply the demand, that he is fully prepared to furnish such goods to any extent which they may find it to be their interest to keep, and at from 10 to 20 per cent, less than the customary prices.